 Your doctor will contact you to explain your results when they become available.

 You may experience some discomfort when the blood sample is drawn.
 There can be pain at the puncture site during or after the test.
 In general, the risks of a blood draw are minimal.

 - difficulty obtaining a sample, resulting in multiple needle sticks

 - fainting as a result of blood loss

 - accumulation of blood under the skin, known as a hematoma

 No preparation is needed for this test.

-If you have a positive test, you will probably need additional testing to confirm your diagnosis.
-In particular, your doctor may order a liver biopsy to remove tissue from the liver.
+If you have positive results, you will probably need additional testing to confirm your diagnosis.
+In particular, your doctor may order a liver biopsy to take a sample from the liver.
 Your doctor may also order a CT or MRI of your liver.